 Treatment may involve radiation therapy, chemotherapy, immunotherapy with monoclonal antibodies, or a combination.

 Most people are cured or survive for many years.

-In the United States, about 70,000 new cases are diagnosed every year, and the number of new cases is increasing, especially among older people and people whose immune system is not functioning normally.
+In the United States, over 70,000 new cases are diagnosed every year, and the number of new cases is increasing, especially among older people and people whose immune system is not functioning normally.
 People who have had organ transplants and some people who have been infected with hepatitis C or the human immunodeficiency virus (HIV) are at risk of developing non-Hodgkin lymphoma.

 The first symptom is often rapid and usually painless enlargement of lymph nodes in the neck, under the arms, or in the groin.
 Enlarged lymph nodes within the chest may press against airways, causing cough and difficulty breathing, or press against blood vessels in the chest, causing swelling of the face, neck, and arms (superior vena cava syndrome).
 Deep lymph nodes within the abdomen may press against various organs, causing loss of appetite, constipation, abdominal pain, or progressive swelling of the legs.